Tobias Watkins

-Tobias Watkins (December 12, 1780 – November 14, 1855) was an American physician, editor, writer, educator, and political appointee in the Baltimore-Washington, D.C. area.
+Tobias Watkins (December 12, 1780 – November 14, 1855) was an American physician, editor, writer, educator, and political appointee in the Baltimore-Washington, DC, area.
 He played leading roles in early American literary institutions such as The Portico and the Delphian Club and in early American medical institutions such as The Baltimore Medical and Physical Recorder and The Maryland State Medical Society.
-He served as an assistant surgeon general in the United States Army, secretary to the Spanish Commission following the Adams–Onís Treaty, Fourth Auditor of the United States Treasury, and an education leader in the Washington, D.C. area.
-The Supreme Court decisions connected to his high-profile conviction for embezzlement are part of the history of original habeas as it relates to federal review of federal custody in the US.
+He served as an assistant surgeon general in the United States Army, secretary to the Spanish Commission following the Adams–Onís Treaty, Fourth Auditor of the United States Treasury, and an education leader in the Washington, DC, area.
+The US Supreme Court decisions connected to his high-profile conviction for embezzlement are part of the history of original habeas as it relates to federal review of federal custody in the US.

 Education and medical career

-Tobias Watkins was born on December 12, 1780 in Anne Arundel County, Maryland.
+Tobias Watkins was born on December 12, 1780, in Anne Arundel County, Maryland.

-He graduated from St. John's College in Annapolis, Maryland in 1798 and received a Doctorate of Medicine from the College of Philadelphia Department of Medicine in 1802.
+He graduated from St. John's College in Annapolis, Maryland, in 1798 and received a Doctorate of Medicine from the College of Philadelphia Department of Medicine in 1802.
 Between 1799 and 1801, Watkins served as an assistant surgeon in the United States Navy.
-He opened his first private medical practice in Havre de Grace, Maryland in 1803, but moved it shortly thereafter to Baltimore.
+He opened his first private medical practice in Havre de Grace, Maryland, in 1803, but moved it shortly thereafter to Baltimore.

 During the War of 1812 in 1813 Watkins served as a surgeon with the 38th Army Infantry Regiment.
 The following year he was appointed major surgeon at a Marine Hospital, where he served until June 1815.
 In 1818 Watkins was appointed an assistant surgeon general in the United States Army under Surgeon General Joseph Lovell and assigned to inspect the medical staff and facilities of the Army Division of the North.
 Between May and October of that year he traveled as far north as Castine, Maine, as far south as Annapolis, Maryland, and as far west as Niagara Falls, New York.
 The army was reorganized again in 1821 and Watkins returned to private medical practice upon honorable discharge.
 In 1826 he delivered a discourse before the Columbian Institute for the Promotion of Arts and Sciences to celebrate its tenth anniversary.
 The institute published his words as a booklet later that year.

 Editorship and writing

 Watkins founded The Baltimore Medical and Physical Recorder, Maryland's first and the US's fifth medical journal.
 He edited and published the journal monthly from April 1808 through its final issue in August 1809.
-The first volume included more than eighty articles on "every conceivable subject," including the recently recognized treatment for smallpox by vaccination.
+The first volume included more than eighty articles on "every conceivable subject", including the recently recognized smallpox vaccine treatment.

 In the 1810s Watkins entered the field of literature by publishing essays on Lord Byron in a Philadelphia newspaper edited by his brother in-law, Stephen Simpson.
-He used the pen name "A.," which many readers misunderstood to refer to historian Paul Allen.
+He used the pen name "A.", which many readers misunderstood to refer to historian Paul Allen.